linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="PasswordTextBox.Enabled" .boolean} *Enabled*
 : If set, user can enter text into the `PasswordTextBox`.

+{:id="PasswordTextBox.ErrorText" .text} *ErrorText*
+: Sets the right-hand compound drawable of the PasswordTextBox to the "error" icon and sets an error message that will be displayed in a popup when the PasswordTextBox has focus.

 {:id="PasswordTextBox.FontBold" .boolean .do} *FontBold* : Specifies whether the text of the `PasswordTextBox` should be bold.
  Some fonts do not support bold.